Nikon D7500 vs Sony A6500

 It is notable that the D7500 has a headphone jack, which is not present on the A6500 This port makes it possible to attach external headphones and monitor the quality of sound during the recording process.

 The D7500 is a recent model that features in the current product line-up of Nikon.
-In contrast, the A6500 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the A6500 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the A6500 was succeeded by the Sony A6600.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Sony websites.
+Further information on the features and operation of the D7500 and A6500 can be found, respectively, in the Nikon D7500 Manual (free pdf) or the online Sony A6500 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Nikon D7500 and the Sony A6500?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.